michael-jopiti/michael-jopiti/README.md

 Born in Lugano (Ticino, Switzerland), I'm currently studying at [University of Bern](https://www.philnat.unibe.ch/studies/study_programs/master_s_in_bioinformatics_and_computational_biology/index_eng.html) and [University of Fribourg](https://www.unifr.ch/bio/en/studies/master/msc-in-bioinformatics/). <br />
 Other than italian (mother tongue), I speak french and english fluently, and rusty german.

-- 🔭 I’m currently working on automatization of MzMine in rust
+- 🔭 I’m currently working on automatization of MzMine in Rust
 - 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on -omics and/or AI implementations in Biology
 - 💬 Ask me about crazy ideas, graphic design or sports